Mike-j-t/Modules/README.md

         // The DBTable objects
         DBTable usertable = new DBTable(DBUSERTABLE,userscolumns);
-        // Note without an ArrayList of DBColumns DBTable propertytable = new DBTable(
+        // Note without an ArrayList of DBColumns DBTable propertiestable = new DBTable(
                 DBPROPTABLE,
                 new ArrayList<>(
                         Arrays.asList(